-- (2) Cancellation rate for a period is the total number of purchase contracts cancelled during the period divided by the total new (gross) orders for the purchase of homes during the period. - (3) Ending backlog consists of homes at the end of the period that are under a purchase contract that have met our preliminary financing criteria but have not yet closed.
-Ending backlog is valued at the contract amount. - (4) Effective December 2016, we have entered into a Bulk Sales Agreement ("BSA") to provide 156 homes to a third-party during 2017 and the first quarter of 2018.
-92 associated units and values related to the BSA are not included in the table above.
+(2) Cancellation rate for a period is the total number of purchase contracts cancelled during the period divided by the total new (gross) orders for the purchase of homes during the period.

+(3) Ending backlog consists of homes at the end of the period that are under purchase contracts, each of which have been signed by a homebuyer who has met our preliminary financing criteria, but have not yet closed.
+Ending backlog is valued at the contract amount.

+(4) 59 units and values related to a bulk sales agreement are not included in the table above.